mattzeunert/mattzeunert.github.io/_posts/2016-07-20-proxy-symbol-tostring.md

 Here's a list of steps a JavaScript engine goes through when converting an object to a string.
 It's based on the [ES2015 spec](http://www.ecma-international.org/ecma-262/6.0/#sec-toprimitive), but I've cut out the steps that aren't important to this article.

 1. Let exoticToPrim be GetMethod(input, @@toPrimitive).
 2. ReturnIfAbrupt(exoticToPrim).
+(We've found our string/primitive, so return it.)
+3. If hint is "string", then
+    a.
+Let methodNames be «"toString", "valueOf"».
+4. Else,
-3. Let methodNames be «"valueOf", "toString"».
+    a.
+Let methodNames be «"valueOf", "toString"».
 5. For each name in methodNames in List order, do
     a.
 Let method be Get(Object, name).
     b.
 ReturnIfAbrupt(method).
     c.
 If IsCallable(method) is true, then